ProjectMilou/frontend/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `yarn format`

+Formats all the staged code with `prettier`.\
+Make sure that the code you want to format is staged on git before running.

 ### `yarn build`